apache/airflow/docs/apache-airflow/security/kerberos.rst

 Using Kerberos authentication
 '''''''''''''''''''''''''''''

 The Hive hook has been updated to take advantage of Kerberos authentication.
-To allow your DAGs to use it, simply update the connection details with, for example:
+To allow your Dags to use it, simply update the connection details with, for example:

 .. code-block:: json